samheckle/web-projects-fa-25/classes/week_09/README.md

 1. Navigate to the folder you want to create the new project
 2. Run `npm init -y`.
 If this command doesn't work, run `npm init` and press enter until you are prompted for "yes"
-3. Run `npm install vue@latest`.
+3. Run `npm create vue@latest`.
 You can name the project if you want, so I will call it `class_09_demo`.
 Press enter to continue.
+When it prompts for "Skip all example code and start with a blank Vue project?" -> Yes
 4. Change directory into your new folder: `cd class_09_demo`
 5. Add the `--watch` to the build script in `package.json`: like so `"build": "vite build --watch",`
 6. Install express `npm install express`